 Topics covered in this module include: • Research and Therapy (Self-Assessment) • Finding Research Literature (Literature Reviews) • Accrediting Sources (Citations and References) • Dissecting Research Articles (Purpose and Structure) • Measuring the Mind (Research Measures) • Investigating the Individual (Samples and Populations) • Primary and Secondary (Systematic Reviews) • Individuals and Extremes (Systematic Case Studies) • Questions and Answers (Questionnaire, Interview, Focus Group Studies) • Recording and Reporting (Observational Studies) Please note that these topics are subject to change dependent on staff availability and the assessed needs of the students

-• Some use of research skills to address a problem • Some knowledge of research skills in counselling and psychotherapy • Understanding of the main concepts, but with factual errors in non-core concepts • Limited analysis showing only obvious points of evaluation and links between ideas • Highly limited originality in approach, interpretation, and/or voice • Highly limited evidence of independent research • Arguments presented but lack coherence with evidence for only some claims • Focused but with some irrelevant material and weaknesses in structure • Acceptable presentation with appropriate expression • Attempt at correct format in appropriate referencing style
+Excellent (A*, A+, A, A-) • Complex and considered use of research skills to address a problem • Comprehensive knowledge of research skills in counselling • Detailed understanding with no factual errors • Critical analysis showing evaluation and synthesis of ideas • Novel and innovative originality in approach, interpretation, and voice • Extensive and comprehensive independent research • Logically defended arguments with evidence for all claims • Highly focused and well structured • Excellent presentation with accurate and appropriate expression • Correct format in appropriate referencing style

-• Excellent use of research skills to address a problem • Comprehensive knowledge of research skills in counselling and psychotherapy • Detailed understanding with no factual errors • Critical analysis showing evaluation and synthesis of ideas • Originality in approach, interpretation, and/or voice • Extensive independent research • Logically defended arguments with evidence for all claims • Highly focused and well structured • Excellent presentation with accurate and appropriate expression • Correct format in appropriate referencing style
+Satisfactory (C+, C, C-) • Basic use of research skills to address a problem • Some knowledge of research skills in counselling • Understanding of the main concepts with no major factual errors • Basic analysis showing obvious points of evaluation and links between ideas • Some originality in approach, interpretation, and/or voice for part of the work • Some evidence of independent research from appropriate sources • Arguments presented with evidence for the most important claims • Readable structure showing focus at times • Acceptable presentation with appropriate expression • Attempt at correct format in appropriate referencing style with no major errors

-Find, utilise, and critique appropriate therapeutic research literature.
+- Find, utilise, and critique appropriate therapeutic research literature.

-Understand different qualitative and quantitative approaches to research.
+- Understand different qualitative and quantitative approaches to research.

 Eight classroom exercises completed across the semester.
 Exercises are open-book sets of questions (often multiple-choice or short answer) accessed through Blackboard.
 Exercises can be completed in the weekly workshop with the lecturer available to answer questions if needed.
 Alternatively, the student can choose to complete the exercise in their own time outside the class during that week.
-Each exercise is made available on the Monday of that week, and must be submitted before the following Monday when the answers will be released.
-Each exercise should take approximately 20 to 30 minutes to complete, but the exercise itself has no time limit to ensure that it is fully inclusive for students with different learning needs.
+Each exercise is made available on the Monday of that week and must be submitted before the following Monday when the answers will be released.
+Each exercise should take approximately 50 minutes to complete, but the exercise itself has no time limit to ensure that it is fully inclusive for students with different learning needs.

 Literature review of 1500wds critically exploring published research and theory into a key issue in counselling.